 Create Courses: Allows a user to manually create new or cloned courses.

 Domains refer to the second tier of Concourse administration, which is typically (but not necessarily) mapped to the organizational structure of your institution, such as campuses, schools, and departments.
 What is important to remember about domains is that they should model how you anticipate distributing the administration of Concourse in terms of managing templates, providing auditing capabilities, granting reporting rights, and general support access.

 How is your institution organized now?
 What administrators will need to access Concourse, and what will they need to be able to do?
 Do you have a process for auditing course syllabi and who’s involved?
 Template maintenance?
 These are important questions and the answers will affect your domain setup.

-One concept that is central to domain administration is scope, that is over what “range” of courses will the administrator be able to perform their duties.
+In addition to provisioning one of the domain roles above, one concept that is central to domain administration is establishing scope over what “range” of courses will the administrator be able to perform their duties.
 These are formed by mixing and matching triplets (campus + school + department) to create an appropriate set of domain permissions for an individual.
 Here are four examples of how access may be granted to individuals with various responsibilities in your institution:

 Provost: Will be able to operate across every course (i.e. all campuses, schools, and departments).

 Dean: Will be able to operate within their school regardless of campus location.